Lucy-Forrest-Lab/HDXer/README.md

 ## **Introduction**

 ***HDXer*** is a Python package that can be used to:
-- Predict Hydrogen-Deuterium exchange (HDX) data from an atomistic ensemble of protein structures (e.g. from molecular dynamics simulations)
+- Compute Hydrogen-Deuterium exchange (HDX) data from an atomistic ensemble of protein structures (e.g. from molecular dynamics simulations)
-- Reweight a candidate ensemble by applying a maximum-entropy biasing scheme, so that the predicted HDX data conform to a target experimental set of HDX-MS data, within a defined level of error
+- Reweight a candidate ensemble by applying a maximum-entropy biasing scheme, so that the computed HDX data conform to a target experimental set of HDX-MS data, within a defined level of error

 ---